eworm-de/routeros-scripts/doc/netwatch-notify.md

     / tool netwatch add comment="notify, hostname=service, count=10" host=10.0.0.10;
     / tool netwatch add comment="notify, hostname=service, count=10" host=10.0.0.20;

+### Checking internet connectivity

+Sometimes you can not check your gateway for internet connectivity, for example when it does not respond to pings or has a dynamic address.
+You could check `1.1.1.1` (Cloudflare DNS), `9.9.9.9` (Quad-nine DNS), `8.8.8.8` (Google DNS) or any other reliable address that indicates internet connectivity.

+    / tool netwatch add comment="notify, hostname=internet" host=1.1.1.1;

+A target like this suits well to be parent for other checks.

+    / tool netwatch add comment="notify, hostname=example.com, parent=internet" host=93.184.216.34;

 ---
 [◀ Go back to main README](../README.md)
 [▲ Go back to top](#top)